AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/log-forwarding.md

 ## Setup {#setup}

-1. Create the following folder and file structure the top-level folder in your project in Git:
+1. Create the following folder and file structure in the top-level folder in your project in Git:

    ```
    config/